-California organizations have until January 1, 2018 to update their anti-harassment training in compliance with a new law designed to expand inclusion of transgender employees in the workforce.
+California organizations have until January 1, 2018 to update their anti-harassment training in compliance with a new California harassment law designed to expand inclusion of transgender employees in the workforce.

 Recently signed by Governor Jerry Brown, the Transgender Work Opportunity Act (SB 396) makes California the first state to require that harassment training cover gender identity, gender expression and sexual orientation.

 The new law applies to organizations with 50 or more employees, and amends the existing California harassment training requirements for managers and supervisors, as required by the California Department of Fair Employment and Housing (DFEH).
 SB 396 also requires employers to display a poster developed by the DFEH on transgender rights in the workplace.

-The existing California laws covering sexual harassment training requirements are California AB 1825 and California AB 2053.
+The existing California harassment laws covering training requirements are California AB 1825 and California AB 2053.
 Under AB 1825, employers must provide supervisors with two hours of training on preventing sexual harassment, every two years.
 All new supervisory employees must complete training within six months of assuming their new position.
 The AB 2053 amendment mandates that education on abusive conduct, or what is commonly known as “bullying,” be included in that training.

 Traliant’s interactive Preventing Discrimination and Harassment course for managers in California meets the training requirements for SB 396, AB 1825, AB 2053, and the 2016 FEHA updates.

 Understanding LGBT terminology

 An important component in updating California harassment training requirements is explaining LGBT terminology, and showing examples of acceptable and unacceptable behavior towards transgender co-workers.
 While the terminology is always evolving, here are a few of the current definitions from the California Fair Employment & Housing Council: